Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A serious man holding pills

-Yes, a pre-workout could potentially kill you if you are a susceptible person who overdoses on it.
+Yes, a pre-workout could potentially kill you if you go way over the recommended dose.

 Overdosing